Jaak’s Cabin – The Valleys

 Jaak: What time is it?

-Altai glanced behind Jaak at the clock on the mantle above the fire place.
+Altai glanced behind Jaak at the clock on the mantel above the fireplace.

 Jaak: Better get dressed then I guess.